madschristensen99/PrivateRPC/README.md

 The 1Inch Microservice is the core component that powers PrivateRPC's drop-in Ethereum RPC replacement.
 It seamlessly intercepts specific JSON-RPC methods to enable private, gas-less, atomic ETH ↔ XMR swaps while maintaining full compatibility with existing dApps and wallets.

+For detailed setup and running instructions, see the [1InchMicroservice README](https://github.com/madschristensen99/PrivateRPC/tree/main/1InchMicroservice).

 ### 🔒 Atomic Swap Technology Stack